-Many leading marketing and SEO specialists say that speed is a killer for your website.
+Many leading marketing and SEO specialists say that website page speed is paramount for your success.
 And we fully agree with this.

-But first, check your current website loading speed with one of the tools and pin the results in your browser:
+But first, test your current Magento 2 loading speed with one of the tools we offer and pin the results in your browser.

-Here you’ll see the list of the weightiest illustrations.
-One of the Google tips is to use JPEG 2000, JPEG XR, and WebP formats to replace the images on your server and save on the website loading speed.
-It’s worth pointing out that you may also compress the images in the new format to be 100-percent sure they won’t call a speed reduction.
+One of the Google tips is to use JPEG 2000, JPEG XR, and WebP formats to replace the images on your server and increase Magento 2 speed.
+At Amasty, we usually recommend clients to compress all images into the new format to be 100% sure they won’t cause slowdowns.

 How to apply this technology to your Magento in a click?
 Try out our Google Page Speed Optimizer.

 The last one is one of the most effective because it helps you reduce the number of queries to a minimum.
 All your separate JS files can be merged into one single file.
 This will help you with performance tuning and significantly improve Magento 2 site speed.
 The same approach is also suitable for CSS files.

 How to merge/minify CSS and JS files in Magento 2?

 - Merge and/or minify CSS: navigate to System>Settings>Configuration>Advanced>Developer>CSS Settings, then choose the options you need and click on Save Config;